 - December 24 (tickets) at 3 p.m. doors open at 1:30 p.m.
 Tickets to this concert are almost always fully allocated before the end of October.

-- Durham Cathedral Festival of Nine Lessons & Carols, Dec.22, 7p.m. and Christmas Eve at 3 p.m.
+- Durham Cathedral Christmas with Durham Cathedral Choir, carols and seasonal music including Benjamin Britten's Ceremony of Carols in celebration of the 100th anniversary of the composer's birth.
+Ticketed event, December 14 at 7:30p.
+Festival of Nine Lessons & Carols, Dec.22, 7p.m. and Christmas Eve at 3 p.m.

-- Hark the Herald, December 22, 7:30p.m.
+- Hark the Herald, December 21, 7:30p.m.
 Traditional carol concert with the cathedral choirs and the City of Cambridge Brass Band.
+Tickets from Cathedral website, online.

 - Christmas Carol Service, Dec.
 23 and 24 at 6p.m.